LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 - Trello is a free web-based Kanban-style list-making application.
 We can create our task boards with several columns and move the tasks between them.
 Typically columns include task statuses: To Do, In Progress and Done.

 ### Data structure store – MySQL
+The database structure will be written accordig to the MySQL standards.
+Recommended version: MySQL 8.0

 # 3. Business model
 ![Bus Model](https://github.com/Ryvenay/AFP1_nagyprojekt/blob/master/doc/Figures/Business%20Model_v1.0.png)